 We're honored that our work has been featured in Elle Decor, House Beautiful, House & Garden UK, Traditional Home, Veranda, The Sunday Times Style Magazine, London & The New York Times.

-PRINCIPAL DESIGNER & DECORATIVE ARTIST
+FOUNDER & DECORATIVE ARTIST

 Erika Stefanutti, the founder of Parvum Opus, is an artist and designer based in Michigan where she lives with her husband and two sons.
 She is a life-long student of craft and decorative arts history, with a passion for travel, books and aesthetics, all of which inform the work undertaken in the bindery.
 Her love of traditional craft was formalized during her BFA studies at the University of Michigan, and further at Cranbrook Academy of Art where she earned her MFA.